ajacksified/ajacksified.github.com/_posts/2013-08-16-sharing-presentations.markdown

 presentations on GitHub.
 That allows for sharing, pull requests, and quick updates through either Vim or the web ui.

-That's whyn it struck me today - not only can I put my slides on GitHub for keeping track of edits and all that Git goodness, but I can create a `gh-pages` branch, and it will *automatically host my slides under my domain name*.
+That's when it struck me today - not only can I put my slides on GitHub for keeping track of edits and all that Git goodness, but I can create a `gh-pages` branch, and it will *automatically host my slides under my domain name*.